Dr Desmond Kegakilwe – Chairperson

 Prof Ian Couper – Chairperson Executive Committee

-Prof Ian Couper chaired RHAP’s Steering Committee from 2009 to June 2015, when the governance structure changed to a formal Board.
-He is now heading up the Executive Committee that reports into the Board.
-Prof Couper is Professor of Rural Health at the University of the Witwatersrand (Wits), Johannesburg.
-He is director of the Wits Centre for Rural Health, which was launched in 2009, with a focus on human resources for rural health.
-A family physician by training, his areas of expertise are in health service development, undergraduate and postgraduate education, research and advocacy.
-Prof Couper is the editor of the African section of the international journal Rural and Remote Health.
+Prof Ian Couper chaired RHAP’s Steering Committee from 2009 to June 2015 and is now heading up the Board Executive Committee.
+A family physician by training, his areas of expertise are in health service development, undergraduate and postgraduate education, HRH research, and advocacy.
+Prof Couper is the Director of Ukwanda Centre for Rural Health, Faculty of Medicine and Health Sciences, Stellenbosch University and Editor of the African section of the international journal Rural and Remote Health.
 In January 2014 he received the Special Award for Outstanding Health Professional Educators at the Prince Mahidol Award Conference 2014 “Transformative Learning for Health Equity”, in Thailand.

 Prof Steve Reid (ExCo Member and Board Treasurer)

 Prof Steve Reid is the Chair of the Primary Health Care Directorate at the University of Cape Town.
 A family physician by training, Prof Reid’s passion and commitment for rural health dates back from the eighties where he worked at Bethesda Hospital as a conscientious objector to military service.
 He presided over the transition from the Centre for Health and Social Studies (CHESS) at the University of Natal to the UKZN Centre for Rural Health.
 Prof Reid has published extensively on the issue of compulsory community service, and is currently involved in numerous research projects in the field of rural health, including medical education, human resources for health, and Community-Oriented Primary Care.

 Prof Haroon Salojee (ExCo Member)